Rob Waiz

-Robert L. Waiz, Jr (born January 30, 1963) is a politician of Jeffersonville, Indiana.
+Robert L. Waiz Jr (born January 30, 1963) is a politician of Jeffersonville, Indiana.
 He works in real estate and has been on the city council and served as mayor.
 Waiz, a Democrat, was first elected mayor in 2003, defeating two-term incumbent Tom Galligan in the May Democratic primary and then defeating Republican Monty Snelling in the November general election.
-On May 8, 2007, he lost the Democrat primary against Galligan; who went on to win the general election in November 2007.
+On May 8, 2007, he lost the Democratic primary against Galligan; who went on to win the general election in November 2007.
 Rob Waiz was the youngest mayor elected in the city's modern history.

 Biography

-Robert L. Waiz, Jr was born January 30, 1963, in Louisville, Kentucky, to Bob and Barbara Waiz.
+Robert L. Waiz Jr was born January 30, 1963, in Louisville, Kentucky, to Bob and Barbara Waiz.
 He and his sister were raised in Jeffersonville.
 Waiz is a graduate of Our Lady of Providence High School class of 1981 in Clarksville, Indiana, and Indiana University Southeast in 1986 with a Bachelors in Business Management.
 He and his wife, Susan, have two children Lena and Robert.
 On January 11, 2011, Waiz announced that he will seek the mayor's office again this year.
 He'll challenge current Mayor Tom Galligan — who ousted him in the May 2007 primary — and Clark County Commissioner Mike Moore for the Democratic Party's nod in May's primary.

 Waiz is a local businessman who runs Waiz Real Estate and Taggart-Waiz Insurance Center founded by his father Robert L. Waiz Sr. Additionally his career in the political field has brought him a mixture of experience from serving on the Jeffersonville planning commission, the city council, and as mayor.